slounges/Lounges_S_DnD/README.md

-# The Amazing Drag and Drop Game
+# The Amazing Drag and Drop Game!

 ## Description
-This repo is for an amazing Drag and Drop Javascript Game.
+This repo is for an amazing Drag and Drop Javascript Game!
 The game objective is to get all of the puzzle pieces on the board to show a final completed image.
 Each piece can only be placed on the board once.
 After one puzzle is completed the user can click on the next thumbnail at the bottom.
-This resets the game and the user can begin to solve another puzzle.
+This resets the game and the user can begin to solve another puzzle!

 ## MIT Liscence